llooker/hca_fetal_heart_rate_monitoring/z_sql_scripts/sql_create_discrete_events.md

     , case when last_x_seconds4 = 0 then 'End of Period' when last_x_seconds4 = 1 then 'Start of Period' else 'Unknown' end as period_state4 -- Uterine Stim
   FROM is_event_last_x_seconds
 ),
+# Take the period state for this records and the prior 5 seconds
 period_state_every_y_seconds_and_prior as (
 SELECT
     *